Even if you’re up for a fight, shielding your PC from cyberthreats requires some backup.

 5. Is Avast free?

-Yes, Avast is free to download and use; however, the free version contains only the essential features, whereas upgrading to a Premium plan gives you access to more advanced tools.
+Yes, Avast is free to download and use; however, the free version contains only the essential features, whereas upgrading to a Premium plan gives you access to more advanced tools as we mentioned in the Avast antivirus review.